soupi/learn-haskell-blog-generator/src/08-testing.md

   Use a specific executable from a package dependency in aid of building the package.
-  In this case, we are using the `hspec-discover` executable from the [`hspec-discover`](https://hackage.haskell.org/package/hspec-discover) package, which goes over the source directory for the tests, finds all of the `Spec` files, and creates an entry point for the program that will run all the tests it discovered
+  In this case, we are using the `hspec-discover` executable from the [`hspec-discover`](https://hackage.haskell.org/package/hspec-discover) package, which goes over the source directory for the tests, finds all of the `Spec` files and creates an entry point for the program that will run all the tests it discovered

 ### Hspec discovery

-In order for `hspec-discover` to work, we need to add the following to the "main" file of the test suite, for us this is `test/Spec.hs`:
+For `hspec-discover` to work, we need to add the following to the "main" file of the test suite, for us, this is `test/Spec.hs`:

 ```hs
 {-# OPTIONS_GHC -F -pgmF hspec-discover #-}